Yoast/wordpress-seo/packages/js/src/settings/readme.md

 ### Post requests
 The main **settings** are posted to the `options.php` WordPress page, where they are picked up by our options framework for back-end validation.
 Ideally, this would be refactored to be a custom endpoint once the options framework refactor is completed.

-The **social profiles** are posted to the `/yoast/v1/configuration/person_social_profiles` REST endpoint.
-Ideally, this endpoint would be refactored to be in a more general scope.

 ### Search
 The search functionality is based on a manual index located in `./helpers/search.js`, meaning it should be manually kept in sync with changes to form fields.
 The structure of a search index entry is located below, the search algorithm searches through `routeLabel`, `fieldLabel` and additional `keywords`.